-The disadvantage of LDA is that it generally may take 6 to 8 injections to achieve a sustained effect that lasts for the full two months between injections (except for simple dust and pollen allergy, which usually requires fewer injections).
+The disadvantage of LDA is that it could take 6 to 8 injections to achieve a sustained effect that lasts for the full two months between injections (except for simple dust and pollen allergy, which occur sooner).
 LDA cannot be considered to have failed until 6-8 treatments have been given without any benefit.
 Even then, there is often "delayed" success 6 months or so after the treatments are stopped.
-Rare patients have very little response until they have had 6 treatments.
+Rare patients may have very little response until they have had 6 treatments.